Background pattern

 • if you have severe liver problems;

-• if you are taking medicines for fungal infections (such as ketoconazole, itraconazole), macrolide antibiotics (such as josamycin, clarithromycin, telithromycin, or oral erythromycin), HIV infection medicines (such as nelfinavir, ritonavir), or nefazodone (a depression medicine) or diltiazem, verapamil (used to treat high blood pressure or angina);
+• if you are taking medications for fungal infections (such as ketoconazole, itraconazole), macrolide antibiotics (such as josamycin, clarithromycin, telithromycin, or oral erythromycin), HIV treatments (such as nelfinavir, ritonavir), or nefazodone (a medication for depression) or diltiazem, verapamil (used to treat high blood pressure or angina pectoris);

-• if you are a fertile woman and do not use reliable contraceptive methods;
+• if you are a woman of childbearing age and are not using reliable contraceptive methods;

 • if you are pregnant or trying to become pregnant;